MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/installation-considerations-for-microsoft-sql-server.md

 The [!INCLUDE[server](../developer/includes/server.md)] account must have privileges on the SQL Server instances and on the Dynamics NAV database(s).
 See [Provisioning the Server Service Account](provision-server-account.md) for details.

-For installations on SQL Server 2014, consider adding the service account for then SQL Server engine to the **Perform Volume Maintenance Tasks** security policy.
+For installations on SQL Server 2014, consider adding the service account for the SQL Server engine to the **Perform Volume Maintenance Tasks** security policy.
 For SQL Server 2016, it is possible to do this from the installer.

 ### Database configurations